-(iv) Biofertilisers: green manure, nitrogen fixation – symbiotic and non-symbiotic organisms, nitrogen cycle.
+(iv) Bio fertilisers: green manure, nitrogen fixation – symbiotic and non-symbiotic organisms, nitrogen cycle.

-(v) Human Diseases: Body’s defence mechanisms: (specific and non-specific); immune disorders (SCID and AIDS); allergies, interferons.
+(v) Human Diseases: Body’s defence mechanisms: (specific and non-specific); immune disorders (SCID and AIDS); allergies, interferon.
 Communicable diseases: causative agent, symptoms and prevention of the following: bacterial diseases (typhoid and pneumonia), viral diseases (common cold, swine flu and dengue), protozoa (malaria, and amoebiasis), helminthes (ascariasis, ringworm, and filariasis); sexually transmitted diseases (STD).
-Non-communicable diseases: cancer (types, causes, diagnosis and treatment); human genetic disorders: (haemophilia, thalassaemia, Down’s syndrome, Klinefelter’s syndrome, Turner syndrome).
+Non-communicable diseases: cancer (types, causes, diagnosis and treatment); human genetic disorders: (haemophilia, thalassemia, Down’s syndrome, Klinefelter’s syndrome, Turner syndrome).
 Rh factor incompatibility – during transfusion and pregnancy.
 Genetic counselling; a brief idea of stem cells, organ transplants and immunosuppression.

-(vi) Adolescent issues: alcoholism and drugs.
+(vi) Adolescent issues: Alcoholism and drugs.

 (vii) Biomedical Engineering: (only applications) Instruments – ECG, EEG, CT scan, ultrasound, MRI, pacemakers, implants, dialysis, external prosthesis.

 (viii) Human population: population growth curves, causes of increase in population.